edvineshagh/LaunchSitecoreTrafficGen/README.md

 </div>

 ## Preparing the website
 Before using the JMeter script, you need to add a few files to Sitecore, so that visitor behaviors can be mutated.
-To prepare the website, you can use the Sitecore installation package.
+To prepare the website, you can use the Sitecore installation package [LaunchSitecoreTrafficGen*.zip](https://github.com/edvineshagh/LaunchSitecoreTrafficGen/blob/master/LaunchSitecoreTrafficGen-1.0.0.zip)

 Alternatively, for a manual install, follow these steps: